FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 ## (Bio)-Chemical networks

+  - `r pkg("WGCNA")` focuses on the analysis of weighted correlation networks.
+It has functions for network construction, modularity computation, gene selection, topological analysis, generating data, plotting, and exports to third-party software.
+Notably, the underlying data mining approach has been used beyond biochemistry.
+There are several packages on Bioconductor that reverse-depend/extend these functionalities.

   - `r pkg("c3net")` allows to infer gene-regulation networks with direct physical interactions using `C3NET` (Altay and Emmert-Streib [2010](https://doi.org/10.1186/1752-0509-4-132)).
-Many other packages propose improvements/variants of this algorithm based on the literature.
+Other packages implement improvements/variants of this algorithm based on the literature, such as:

     - `r pkg("Ac3net")` Infers directional conservative causal core in gene network based on the algorithm for directional network proposed by Altay ([2018](https://doi.org/10.1101/271031)).

-  - `r pkg("bc3net")` implements the BC3NET algorithm for inference on gene-regulation networks  (Simoes and Emmert-Streib [2012]( e33624. https://doi.org/10.1371/journal.pone.0033624)).
+    - `r pkg("bc3net")` implements the BC3NET algorithm for inference on gene-regulation networks  (Simoes and Emmert-Streib [2012](https://doi.org/10.1371/journal.pone.0033624)).
+In essence it offers a Bayesian approach with noninformative prior to the C3NET algorithm.

-  -
-  - `r pkg("ahnr")` implements of artificial hydrocarbon networks (AHN) for data modeling.
+  - `r pkg("BioNAR")` implements a detailed topologically-based network analysis with functions that create networks based on laboratory-produced meta-data.
+It includes functions for vertex centrality measure and modularity computation.
+Additionally, it provides a robust synaptic proteome network for data validation.

   - `r pkg("BASiNET")`	and `r pkg("BASiNETEntropy")` provide functions for classifying RNA sequences using network algorithms and notions from information theory.

   - `r pkg("bionetdata")` is a collection of relation datasets of biological and chemical nature.

   - `r pkg("Cascade")` includes functions for gene selection, reverse engineering, and prediction in cascade networks.

-  - `r pkg("evolqg")` offers tools for quantitative evolutionary genetics.

-## Neurosciences & Psycology
+## Neurosciences & Psychology

 - `r pkg("NetworkToolbox")` implements network analysis and graph theory measures used in neuroscience, cognitive science, and psychology.
 Methods include various filtering methods and approaches such as threshold, dependency.
 It can also execute some basic operations such as computing centrality of nodes and community or the network's clustering coefficient.

 - `r pkg("qgraph")` provides tools for visualising and analysing weighted networks and a  Gaussian graphical model for plotting.
-It is compatible with `igraph` through the `qgraph::as.igraph.qgraph` function.
+It is compatible with `r pkg ("igraph")` through the `qgraph::as.igraph.qgraph` function.
 It is mostly used in psycology and neurosciences.

 - `r pkg("HospitalNetwork")` provides functions to construct a one-mode network of hospitals based on the linked two-mode networks of hospitalised patients' transfers.

 ## Spatial networks

 - `r pkg("geonetwork")` handles networks or graphs whose nodes are locations.
 The functions includes the creation of objects of class `geonetwork` as a graph with node coordinates, the computation of network measures, the support of spatial operations (projection to different Coordinate Reference Systems, handling of bounding boxes, etc.) and the plotting of the `geonetwork` object combined with supplementary cartography for spatial representation.
-It is compatible with `igraph`.
+It is compatible with ``r pkg ("igraph")`.

 - `r pkg("chessboard")` provides functions to work with un/directed undirected spatial networks.
 It allow to create connectivity matrices (`chessboard::connectivity_matrix`) and exports result to several formats: node list, neighbor list, edge list, connectivity matrix, Eigenvector maps.
 It also implements connectivity for chess pieces via specific functions: `chessboard::bishop`,  `chessboard::knight`, `chessboard::pawn`, `chessboard::queen`, `chessboard::rook`, besides introducing two sets of movement rules `chessboard::fool` and `chessboard::wizard`.